 All Food Concessionaire Vendors must comply with all SC DHEC (South Carolina Department of Health & Environmental Control) and SCDA (South Carolina Department of Agriculture) rules and regulations.
-Those found to be in violation must take the necessary action(s) to be in compliance with SC DHEC and SCDA prior to returning to operate at the CFM.
+Those found to be in violation must take the necessary action(s) to follow SC DHEC and SCDA prior to returning to operate at the CFM.